Ziao/phaser3-interim-containers/readme.md

 ### Usage

-Interim Containers function very similar to Groups, with a few important gotcha's;
+Interim Containers function very similar to Groups, with two important gotcha's:
+- You must use addChild() or createChild() on the Container, instead of add() and create().
+They behave exactly as you'd expect.
+This is due to the way Phaser's Class system and inheritance works.
+I couldn't find a clean way to inject my own code there.
-Use `child._containerProps.property` instead of directly changing a child's properties.
+- Use `child._containerProps.property` instead of directly changing a child's properties.

 Supported properties (please update this list when submitting a PR):
 - x